alt-react/Active-Directory-Home-Lab/README.md

    5)  navigate to the directory we downloaded sysmon.zip to, click on the file to select it, right-click the file, click "Extract all", then click the "Extract" button
    6)  in the window that just popped up, click the file explorer bar, right-click the folder path, then click "Copy"
    7)  hit the "Windows" key, type in "powershell", run powershell as administrator, then click "yes"
-   8)  type in `cd` followed by a single space, then right-click inside powershell to past the folder path we just copied in the previous step, and hit "Enter"
+   8)  type in `cd` followed by a single space, then right-click inside powershell to paste the folder path we just copied in the previous step, and hit "Enter"
    9)  type in `.\Sysmon64.exe -i ..\sysmonconfig.xml`, hit "Enter", then click "Agree" to install Sysmon using our sysmonconfig.xml configuration file

 </details>